3 days in the Cotswolds

 On Day 2 of our 3-day visit to the Cotswolds, we went to The Cotswold Farm Park.
 It is in Guiting Power, Cheltenham, which is only 7 miles from Upper Slaughter.

-The fabulous Cotswold Farm Park opened its gates to the public in 1971.
-It now has over 50 breeds of animals, many of which are rare breeds.
+The park is the home of Adam Henson, presenter of BBC’s Countryfile.
+It opened its gates to the public in 1971 and now has over 50 breeds of animals, many of which are rare breeds.
 It’s a great day out for all ages.

 Things to do at The Cotswold Farm Park